Top 11 LLM Models of 2026 and 17 Ways to Use Them

 10. Big Data Analysis: AI can process large volumes of unstructured data (such as customer feedback or social media posts) to identify trends, sentiment, and actionable insights for businesses.

 11. Financial Fraud Detection: LLM models analyze transaction patterns and customer behavior in real-time.
-This is used to spot anomalies and detect fraudulent activities.
+This is used to detect anomalies and fraudulent activity.

 12. Market Analysis: Prediction LLMs can process financial news, market trends, and economic indicators to help institutions make an informed investment decision and predict market movements.
 Manus is popular in this area.